backyard rising sun 681x1024 A Busy Two Months

-HDR Photo From my Backyard
+HDR Photo From my Backyard.

 I haven’t written here much because the last two months have been absolutely crazy.
-If I’m not busy working on projects or promoting the Lunarstudio business, I’ve either been fielding inquiries, responding to job applicants, or working on three separate blogs/websites.
+If I’m not busy working on projects or promoting the LunarStudio business, I’ve either been fielding inquiries, responding to job applicants, or working on three separate blogs/websites.
 While I read economic reports of the “slowdown”, work on my end has actually picked up.
 Typically the summer months have been slower for me and it get’s busier into late fall through the spring.
-If this is any indicator of how things might be, then Lunarstudio is looking at a very busy year ahead of us.
+If this is any indicator of how things might be, then LunarStudio is looking at a very busy year ahead of us.
 I hope that this is the case for everyone in my field as many people have taken a big hit.

 My head has been in a tailspin.
 I’ve probably averaged 4 hours worth of sleep each night for the past three weeks in particular — trying to get projects out the door and keep my clients happy.
 I’m not complaining by any means — just stating how it has been.
 When work comes in, it tends to come in all at once.
 And that has been the tendency for the past 5+ years.
 I can’t really explain why it happens that way, but it really does.
 And seeing that a period of time could be extremely busy then the following weeks might come to a crawl, I’m very reluctant to say no to anyone.